 S.C.
 Justice was appointed as the Fire Chief of the new department, consisting of 1 truck, 5 officers and 14 volunteer firefighters.
 In 1946 a Rural Fire District (RFD) later to be known as Yakima County Fire Protection District #2 was formed and manned by the Selah Fire Department.
-This included the area North of Lookout Point between Selah Heights and the Yakima River, North to Adobe Hill and the hill tops South of the Wenas Lake Dam.
+This included the area north of Lookout Point between Selah Heights and the Yakima River, north to Adobe Hill and the hill tops south of the Wenas Lake Dam.
 East Selah was annexed into Yakima County Fire Protection District #2 in 1960 and the upper Wenas Valley in 1975, creating a combined area 26 miles long and 7 miles wide at its widest point.

 The City of Selah and Yakima County Fire Protection District #2 legally combined their fire departments in 1966 creating the department that now exists.
 This move was one of the most progressive actions taken since the creation of both fire departments.
 It has saved the taxpayers thousands of dollars by eliminating duplication in administrative costs, equipment and building needs, operational costs and utilization of manpower.
-From this simple beginning, the department now serves an area of 65 square miles and an estimated population of 20,000.
+From this simple beginning, the department now serves an area of 65 square miles and an estimated population of over 20,000.

 In 1940 the Selah Fire Department responded to 6 fire alarms, 4 of which were actual fires, with a total property loss of \$75.00.
-In the past 3 years, the Selah Fire Department has responded to an average of 1,664 calls per year.

-Call volume has steadily increased, up 21% in the last five years.
+In 2022, the Selah Fire Department responded to a total of 2,064 calls for service.
+Call volume has increased, 29.3% in the last three years.